collapsed-stacks/startups/questions/10933/what-recourse-should-i-offer-my-client-if-we-expose-user-data.md

 - posted by: [fiprojects](https://stackexchange.com/users/5370155/fiprojects) on 2016-08-15
 - score: 0

-<p>I suggest you seek Liability cover (it costs me under 500euro a year to cover 5million USD per incident - I cannot lift/shift physical hardware, but I can program it). </p>
+I suggest you seek Liability cover (it costs me under 500euro a year to cover 5million USD per incident - I cannot lift/shift physical hardware, but I can program it).

-<p>Be polite to your client - tell them that you have done your professional best but you understand their concern - remind them that even with the entire resources of a country, attempts on a President or Prime Minister are sometimes made, and sometimes the attempts are successful. </p>
+Be polite to your client - tell them that you have done your professional best but you understand their concern - remind them that even with the entire resources of a country, attempts on a President or Prime Minister are sometimes made, and sometimes the attempts are successful.

-<p>Agree a schedule with your client that you have frequent (quarterly/half yearly) meetings to discuss potential new threats.
-This should help reduce the risk and/or impact to their business. </p>
+Agree a schedule with your client that you have frequent (quarterly/half yearly) meetings to discuss potential new threats.
+This should help reduce the risk and/or impact to their business.

-<p>Beyond this, if there is a specific area of concern they have they should share it so you can address it.</p>
+Beyond this, if there is a specific area of concern they have they should share it so you can address it.

-<p>But... being honest... if the worst was to happen your client would have to follow a path no different than they would with any of their other service suppliers.
+But... being honest... if the worst was to happen your client would have to follow a path no different than they would with any of their other service suppliers.
 An arbitration or court would decide if you folks were negligent in your service.
 Think of September 11th and ask yourself could those who built the building have done anything to have reduced the impact?
 Short answer is no because nobody ever expected the situation that occurred.
-You have considered every conceivable situation and covered your bases - if there is something you have missed, you'll apply your best efforts to resolve.</p>
+You have considered every conceivable situation and covered your bases - if there is something you have missed, you'll apply your best efforts to resolve.

-<p>I suspect your client is not out to trick you but they just want comforting that you have given their best interests serious thought.
+I suspect your client is not out to trick you but they just want comforting that you have given their best interests serious thought.
 They are perfectly professional to ask, and they would not have selected you to deliver a service had they not thought you competent.
 But they have legal obligations to ensure the data they carry is properly respected.
-(This question should have been raised when you folks first bid for the project though).</p>
+(This question should have been raised when you folks first bid for the project though).

-<p>Best of luck!</p>
+Best of luck!

 ## Answer 10943